 |

-| Reis et al., Preprint (Preprint) |
+| Rauchman et al., medRxiv, doi:10.1101/2021.10.25.21265218 (Preprint) |

-| Effect of early treatment with fluvoxamine on risk of emergency care and hospitalization among patients with COVID-19: The Together randomized platform clinical trial |
+| Effect of early treatment with fluvoxamine on risk of emergency care and hospitalisation among patients with COVID-19: the TOGETHER randomised, platform clinical trial |

-Together Trial preprint showing significantly lower hospitalization/extended ER visits with treatment, per-protocol analysis RR 0.34 [0.20-0.54]; ITT analysis RR 0.71 [0.54-0.93].
+Together Trial showing significantly lower hospitalization/extended ER visits with fluvoxamine treatment.
 Adherence was only 73.2%.
 Symptom onset was unspecified or >= 4 days for 57% of patients.
 The schedule of study activities specifies treatment administration only one day after randomization, adding an additional day delay.
 Overall mortality is high for the patient population.
 Results may be impacted by late treatment, poor SOC, and may be specific to local variants [1, 2].
-The total dose used is less than half of that in Lenze et al. Per protocol analysis is not provided for mortality.
-There is an unusual amount of missing data raising questions about the reliability of data overall - age is unknown for 6.5% of patients according to the sub-group analysis.
-Both age <=50 and >50 show better results on the primary outcome than the overall result, indicating that the relatively low treatment effect seen in this study is driven more by patients with unknown age.
-NCT04727424.
+Per-protocol analysis shows significantly improved results in this trial, however this may be subject to bias - the probability of adherence may be related to the probability of the outcome.Regarding the combined hospitalization/extended ER observation outcome, authors have noted that at the study sites, extended medical observation was essentially equivalent to being hospitalized.
+“These were not standard emergency rooms but instead were COVID-19 emergency centers that were set up due to hospitals being overloaded,” Reiersen noted in an email to The Scientist.
+“A stay in these centers >6 hours was an indication that the patient was receiving care equivalent to hospitalization.”Authors state "this study is only the second study to show an important treatment benefit for a repurposed drug in the early treatment population", however the actual number is at least 66 based on our database at the time of publication, using a conservative definition of at least 10% benefit (with statistical significance).The total dose used is less than half of that in Lenze et al. There is an unusual amount of missing data - age is unknown for 6.5% of patients according to the sub-group analysis.
+Both age <=50 and >50 show better results on the primary outcome than the overall result.
+The number of placebo patients changed significantly between the preprint and journal version.
+The number of treatment patients with viral clearance results reduced significantly between the preprint and journal version.
 Also see [3].
+NCT04727424.For other issues with this trial see: [4, 5].

 extended ER observation or hospitalization, 66.0% lower, RR 0.34, p < 0.001, treatment 541, control 609, per protocol.

-Reis et al., 8/23/2021, Double Blind Randomized Controlled Trial, Brazil, South America, preprint, 25 authors.
+Reis et al., 8/23/2021, Double Blind Randomized Controlled Trial, Brazil, South America, peer-reviewed, 27 authors.

 |